Giovanni stopped. He wanted to remember everything.

 “Do you want anything?”

-She shook her head with a frown and started to work again.
+She shook her head with a frown and went back to work.

-So, it was going to be like that, was it?
+So, it was like that, was it?
 He got his waitress’s attention to put in an order.
 “I’ll have a chicken Caesar salad and . . . some French onion soup.”

 “Cup or a bowl?”